 Q: How long have you been living in Ukraine?

-Simon: I have been permanently living in Ukraine for 2 years, but travelling between Germany and Ukraine for around 8 years.
+Simon: I have been permanently living in Ukraine for over five years, but travelling between Germany and Ukraine for around 8 years.

 Q: What are your impressions of the country?